lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The process of migrating stake from the CMv1 module to the CMv2 module may occur unevenly: some operators migrate their stake earlier than others.

-In the current implementation, when validators are exited from the CMv1 module, the Validator Exit Oracle (VEO) uses a fair distribution algorithm: exits are requested from operators with the largest stake.
+In the current implementation, when validators are exited from the CMv1 module, the Validators Exit Oracle (VEO) uses a fair distribution algorithm: exits are requested from operators with the largest stake.

 Given the uneven migration, it is necessary to correctly account for the aggregate operator balances across the CMv1 and CMv2 modules in order to properly determine from which operators stake exits should be initiated.